A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Sun-path, wind, and shading sector analysis for Diddly Squat Farm

 Rainfall, temperature range, frost-free days, growing degree days, and wind in one place.
-The frost-free window (325 days) and annual rainfall (745 mm) tell you more about productive potential than almost anything else on the farm.
+Frost-free window (325 days) and annual rainfall (745 mm) tell you more about productive potential than almost anything else on the farm.

 What the land can tell you.